-The methodology in calculating existing-home sales statistics is simple.
-The monthly EHS economic indicator is based on a representative sample of 160 Boards/MLSs.
-The home sales data (raw data) is divided into the four census regions: Northeast, South, Midwest and West.
-The raw sales volume from the participating Boards/MLSs is carefully evaluated by NAR economists to ensure accuracy.
+The methodology used in calculating existing-home sales statistics is simple.
+The monthly EHS economic indicator is based on a representative sample of 210 Boards/MLSs.
+The home sales data (raw data) is divided into four census regions: Northeast, South, Midwest, and West.
+NAR economists carefully evaluate the raw sales volume from the participating Boards/MLSs to ensure accuracy.
 Some of the possible problems with the data could be caused by:

 - Changes in association/board/MLS physical jurisdiction

 - Changes in MLS vendors and /or staff

 Once the "problematic data" have been extricated from the sample, the aggregated raw volume figures are weighted to represent sales activity for each region of the country accurately.
 This is also called the non-seasonally adjusted volume.
 The weights are benchmarked every ten years to reflect shifts in regional demand.
 (For more information on NAR's weighting system) The non-seasonally adjusted volume is then converted into seasonally-adjusted annualized rates.
 (See section on Seasonal Adjustments)

 Median prices are computed for the nation and four census regions on a monthly basis.
 Median prices are also calculated for selected metropolitan areas and are reported quarterly to give adequate time for data gathering.